ahirschberg/LibriFox/README.md

 # LibriFox

 LibriFox is a port of LibriVox for FirefoxOS.

-More information coming soon.
+Current Features:
+-Fully loading audiobook search
+-Audiobook playing feature
+-App remembers your place in the book